ashubirla/DECS_Project_24M0752/README.md

 2. Prerequisites

-You will need the following dependencies installed on your Linux machine (Ubuntu/Debian example):
+The project will need the following dependencies installed on Linux machine:

 # C++ Build tools and CMake
 sudo apt update